deakin-launchpad/shoutV2-owner-portal/README.md

 ## Setup Node.js

-Inorder to setup NodeJS you need to fellow the current steps:
+In order to setup NodeJS you need to follow the current steps:

 ### Mac OS X